AlessioCoser/alessiocoser.github.io/_posts/2023-07-17-why-i-avoid-orms.md

 ---
 <script src="https://platform.linkedin.com/in.js" type="text/javascript">lang: en_US</script>

+> **EDIT:** After some conversations I found out that my article can be mis-interpreted as avoid ORMs at all costs.
+So I updated the article to make it clearer that what I wrote, that is based on my experiences, is focused on a specific context: the context of clean or hexagonal architecture.

 I will not bother you by expressing the advantages and disadvantages of the ORMs.
 There are plenty of articles out there.
-I just want to share my experience to clarify why I do not feel the need to use an ORM, why it could be harmful and, hopefully, to spark some constructive conversation and thoughts about it in the context of good software design.
+I just want to share my experience to clarify why I do not feel the need to use an ORM, and, hopefully, to spark some constructive conversation and thoughts about it in the context of good software design.

 Please <script type="IN/Share" data-url="{{site.url}}{{page.url}}"></script> **this article on LinkedIn and tag me** if you want to start a public conversation on this topic or [**contact me**](/contact) if you prefer to talk about it privately.

 Over the past few years I have been dealing with several ORMs, mainly on JVM-based platforms, especially Hibernate, but not only.
-I think they could be useful when you need to do simple CRUD operations with no business logic.
-However, I have rarely seen a simple CRUD service in the real world.

 <center>Converting tables and relations in objects and dependencies sounds very helpful at first, but I think it could be easily the wrong abstraction.</center>

 ## Separation of concerns
-I usually separate the domain logic from the outside world adopting [hexagonal architecture](https://medium.com/ssense-tech/hexagonal-architecture-there-are-always-two-sides-to-every-story-bc0780ed7d9c) or [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+I usually need to separate the domain logic from the outside world adopting [hexagonal architecture](https://medium.com/ssense-tech/hexagonal-architecture-there-are-always-two-sides-to-every-story-bc0780ed7d9c) or [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 I will go into the details of these approaches in another post.
 For now, the important thing to note is that **my domain's code should not depend on the implementation detail of the external world** such as databases, APIs, external libraries, whatever is not my code. **It should depend on abstractions that express business behaviors**.